andressbarajas/SimpleLinktrClone/README.md

 # SimpleLinktrClone
 A simple LinkTree clone.
 Use this repo as a base and modify it for your needs.

-You can even host it the side on Github pages.
+You can even host it the site on Github pages.
 There are some restrictions though:

 GitHub Pages is not intended for or allowed to be used as a free web-hosting service to run your online business, e-commerce site, or any other website that is primarily directed at either facilitating commercial transactions or providing commercial software as a service (SaaS).
 GitHub Pages sites shouldn't be used for sensitive transactions like sending passwords or credit card numbers.